ibm-cloud-docs/billing-usage/billing-faq.md

 ## How do I qualify for a discount on a Subscription account?
 {: #subs-discount}

-To qualify for a pricing discount, you must commit to a combined spending and term commitment of $100.00 USD each month for 12 months.
+To qualify for a pricing discount, you must commit to a combined minimum spending and term commitment of $100.00 USD each month for 12 months.

 ## Is there a monthly minimum amount required for Subscription accounts?
 {: #subs-minimum}